jupyterhub/configurable-http-proxy/README.md

     -V, --version                    output the version number
-    --ip <ip-address>                Public-facing IP of the proxy --port <n> (defaults to 8000)    Public-facing port of the proxy --storage-command <script>       The optional external executable to use for persistence
+    --ip <ip-address>                Public-facing IP of the proxy --port <n> (defaults to 8000)    Public-facing port of the proxy

     --ssl-key <keyfile>              SSL key to use, if any --ssl-cert <certfile>            SSL certificate to use, if any